-The Paul Bunyan Forest Riders hope this downloadable PDF map will help users of the Martineau OHM Trail System (also referred to as the MRT) locate riding opportunities in the Paul Bunyan State Forest.
+The Paul Bunyan Forest Riders have created this downloadable PDF Trail map which should help users of the Martineau OHM Trail System (also referred to as the MRT) locate riding opportunities in the Paul Bunyan State Forest.
 Trails and waypoints may vary due to local weather, logging, changing conditions and satellite reception.
-Use other navigational aids and local signs with this map as required for guidance.
+Use other navigational aids and local signs along with this map as required for guidance.
 The map and corresponding waypoint information may only be used as a reference for navigation.
 Riders who use the MRT and this map do so at their own risk.

 This PDF map is designed to be printed on both sides of a single 11″ x 17″ sheet of paper.
 You can try printing it on 8.5″ x 11″ paper but it will be harder to read.
 The two links below are for the front and back sides of the map.
 The files are very detailed, so may take up to 30 seconds to download.

 For Garmin users, there is a GPS Track Map from 2014.
 Although this GPS map is fairly current, there have been some changes to the trails since 2014 due to logging, etc. The Paul Bunyan Forest often has active logging in areas, which means the trails can have small reroutes from month to month.